yuval-po/token-bucket-rate-limiter/README.md

 ### Decorator

 The decorator approach is useful for when you'd like to enforce limits on class methods.
-Prime examples would be an API Controller or Service class.
+Prime examples would be a Controller or Service class.

 https://github.com/yuval-po/token-bucket-rate-limiter/blob/3242716ecb4f0f177b8853214d7fe588320e9266/examples/decorator/decorator.pseudo#L1-L20